DanZinagri/NicheD20/docs/Classes/Martial/Sharpshooter/index.md

 # Class Features

-The following are class features of the Frenzied Berserker.
+The following are class features of the Sharpshooter.
 ## Weapon and Armor Proficiency

-Frenzied Berserker gain no additional proficiencies with any weapon or armor.
+Sharpshooter gain no additional proficiencies with any weapon or armor.
 ## Stamina

 At 1st level, a Sharpshooter gains access to a pool of <a href="/Rules/Combat%20Rules/Combat%20Statistics/#stamina">stamina</a> points that allow him to perform feats of strength and agility.
 This pool contains a number of stamina points equal to his Endurance modifier plus levels in martial classes (minimum 1).
 This pool replenishes once per day after a long rest.